-We present the results for the impact of mobile money and household shocks on household poverty in Table 3. $^{20}$ In detail, this table contains the DiD coefficients from Equation 1, where we use rainfall deviations from the historic mean as the exogenous measure for household shocks and include an indicator for mobile money adoption and its interaction with the rainfall variable.
-We also report the overall effect ( $\beta_2 + \tau$ ) of rainfall shocks on poverty for users of mobile money.
-We present the IV-DiD results in Column 3.
+rainfall variable.
+We also report the overall effect ($\beta_2 + \tau$) of rainfall shocks on poverty for users of mobile money.
+We present the IV-DiD results in column (3).

-We start with the coefficients from Equation 1 without the controls presented in Column 1 of Table 3.
+We start with the coefficients from equation (1) without the controls presented in column (1) of Table 3.
 We find that the coefficient for the direct effect of mobile money on poverty is negative but not significant at conventional levels of significance.
 Next, we find a positive and significant effect of rainfall shocks on the probability for household poverty as expected.
 A one standard deviation negative rainfall shock (indicating a drought) raises the likelihood to fall below the poverty line by 4.9 percentage points, a 17 percent increase compared with the mean.
-This result is in line with findings elsewhere in the literature on the negative consequences of rainfall shocks and droughts on household poverty (Carter et al. 2007; Harttgen, Klasen, and Rischke 2016) and demonstrates the vulnerability of rural households in Tanzania to rainfall shocks.
+This result is in line with findings elsewhere in the literature on the negative consequences of rainfall shocks and droughts on household poverty (Carter et al. 2007; Harttgen et al. 2016) and demonstrates the vulnerability of rural households in Tanzania to rainfall shocks.

 We then focus on the interaction term between mobile money adoption in the household and rainfall shock.
 The coefficient on the interaction is negative and statistically significant at the 5 percent level.
-A one standard deviation negative rainfall shock interacting with the mobile money indicator leads to a 14.6 percentage point decrease in the probability of falling below the poverty line, indicating that households that have adopted mobile money can effectively shield themselves from the negative impact of rainfall shocks.
-The overall effect of negative rainfall shocks for mobile money users on poverty is negative and statistically significant, indicating that mobile money users overcompensate for the direct negative impact of rainfall shocks.
+A one standard deviation negative rainfall shock interacting with the mobile money indicator leads to a 14.6-percentage point decrease in the probability of falling below the poverty line, indicating that households that have adopted mobile money can effectively shield themselves from the negative impact of rainfall shocks.22 The overall effect of negative rainfall shocks for mobile money users on poverty is negative and statistically significant, indicating that mobile money users overcompensate for the direct negative impact of rainfall shocks.
 The results suggest that very poor households are enabled by the mobile money technology to smooth their consumption, thereby protecting them from the negative consequences of household shocks and preventing them from sliding into extreme poverty.